mcdexio/mcdex-references/en/add-liquidity-guid.md

-# How to add liquidity to AMM
+# How to Add Liquidity to AMM

 This article details how to provide/remove liquidity to AMM.